N3sh47/PowerPack/docs/SystemRequirementsandInstallation.md

 ---
 sidebar_position: 3
-title: System Requirements and Installation
+sidebar_label: 'System Requirements and Installation'
-sidebar_label: 'test'
 ---

+## System Requirements and Installation
 - To design SSIS Packages you will need correct version of SSDT / SQL Data Tools (i.e. Visual Studio SSIS Designer).
 Also known as SSDT-BI
     -  SSDT for Visual Studio 2022 - SSIS Package designer for SSIS 2022, 2019, 2017, 2016, 2014 and 2012 or ADF - Extension from marketplace - Download from here (Here is how to install extension)
     -  SSDT for Visual Studio 2019 - SSIS Package designer for SSIS 2019, 2017, 2016, 2014 and 2012 or ADF - Extension from marketplace - Download from here (Here is how to install extension)